billster45/ScienceCritAI/README.md

 ---

 ### [GPT-4 assistance for improvement of physician performance on patient care tasks: a randomized controlled trial](https://billster45.github.io/ScienceCritAI/GPT4_doctors_summary_20250206_202558.html)
 **Why read this:** This paper presents a randomized controlled trial demonstrating that GPT-4 assistance significantly enhances physician performance in management reasoning tasks compared to conventional resources.
-The findings indicate that while the use of LLMs improves decision-making accuracy, it also leads to increased time spent per case, highlighting the potential benefits and challenges of integrating AI tools into clinical practice.
+The findings indicate that while LLMs can improve decision-making in clinical practice, they also require more time per case, highlighting the need for careful consideration of their integration into healthcare systems.

 **Date:** 2025-02-06